Rogers Pass (British Columbia)

 Rogers Pass is a high mountain pass through the Selkirk Mountains of British Columbia, but the term also includes the approaches used by the Canadian Pacific Railway (CP) and the Trans-Canada Highway.
-In the heart of Glacier National Park, this tourism destination since 1886 is a National Historic Site.
+In the heart of Glacier National Park, this National Historic Site has been a tourist destination since 1886.

 Topography

 Rogers Pass is the lowest route between the Sir Donald and Hermit ranges of the Selkirks, providing a shortcut along the southern perimeter of the Big Bend of the Columbia River from Revelstoke on the west to Donald, near Golden, on the east.

 The pass is formed by the headwaters of the Illecillewaet River to the west and by the Beaver River to the east.
 These rivers are tributaries of the Columbia, which arcs to the north.

 Railway

 Proposal & planning

 During the 1870s, when the transcontinental was being planned, the preferred route through the Canadian Rockies was the northerly Yellowhead Pass.
 After awarding the contract, the government allowed CP to amend the designated crossing to the Kicking Horse Pass.
 Although believing the change advantageous, hindsight indicates the Yellowhead and CP's 1898 Crowsnest Pass would have provided a more economical and strategic combination.
 Poor judgement best describes this unfortunate decision that created lasting impediments for both the railway and highway.